fotianaemilithoma/palette_selector-public/README.md

 # Palette Selector

-A Django web app for generating color palettes from images, live websites, named color moods, or a custom canvas — with lock-and-regenerate, an accessibility contrast checker, and saved favorites.

 > The full source code lives in a private repository.
 This repo exists to share the project's scope, design decisions, and screenshots with recruiters and hiring managers.
 Access to the private repo can be granted on request.

 ## Tech stack